-ANDC offers Case Management services for consumers (Adult, Child and/or Family) who require planned linkage, advocacy, and referral assistance to outside agencies and services.
+ADC offers Case Management services for consumers (Adult, Child, and/or Family) who require planned linkage, advocacy, and referral assistance to outside agencies and services.
 Case Management is utilized to facilitate integration and recovery in the community.
-Case Managers utilize a strengths based model in the provision of this service.
+Case Managers utilize a strengths-based model in the provision of this service.
 We offer support in the process of accessing computers, paperwork for initiating or renewing Insurance, food stamps, etc. We can assist with community resources such as food banks, clothes closets, utility services, medical services, and seasonal support i.e., summer camps, back to school, Christmas, and other holidays.

 Outpatient Integrated Behavioral Health and Substance Abuse Services

 Any person requesting integrated counseling services on an outpatient basis shall be provided an initial screening and assessment.
 If the individual meets eligibility requirements for integrated services, he/she will be provided with the appropriate combination of counseling and psychosocial rehabilitation including individual counseling; group counseling as appropriate; individual rehabilitation; group rehabilitation as appropriate; and case management.
-All substance abuse treatment services provided shall be trauma-informed and sensitive to the impact that past and present trauma has on the individual.
-Treatment services are gender sensitive, age appropriate and culturally competent for all consumers.
+All substance abuse treatment services provided shall be trauma-informed and sensitive to the impact that past and present trauma have on the individual.
+Treatment services are gender-sensitive, age-appropriate, and culturally competent for all consumers.